codyaverett/react-xtruct/readme.md

 + `rx --help`

 # Installing
-Using npm you can install react-tools
+Using npm you can install react-xtruct
-+ `npm i -g react-tools`
++ `npm i -g react-xtruct`

 # Creating New Project (creates structure, sets git repo and installs dependencies for the project.  ready to run.)
 To create a new project in an already existent directory: